 December 8 marks one of the major feast days of Mary and Bodhi day, which commemorates the enlightenment of the Buddha Shakyamuni.
 These historical figures embody spiritual paths that can deepen our experience of Advent.
 Our retreat sessions will include discussions of the misreading and misunderstanding of Mary’s “pondering” not only as a bad translation but also a catastrophic spiritual legacy.
 Mary understood the shepherds’ report of the words of the angels (Luke 2:19).
 Over the course of our conversations, we will explore Mary’s process of assessing and assenting to the past, present, and future revelations of God.
 Mary’s assent in the totality of her mind, spirit, heart, and body will be placed in conversation with the process of full awakening as experienced by the historical Buddha – Siddhartha Gautama.

-FORMAT: Our main conversations will occur on Monday December 11th, Tuesday December 12th, and Wednesday December 13th from 11:30 am – 1:30 pm.
+FORMAT: Our main conversations will occur on ZOOM on Monday December 11th, Tuesday December 12th, and Wednesday December 13th from 11:30 am – 1:30 pm.
 Deirdre Good will begin each conversation about Mary’s assessment and assent.
 After a chance for discussion over our lunches, Libby Catania will share some thoughts on how the process of the Buddha’s enlightenment can offer us practices to embody the lessons learned from Mary.

 In addition to the three luncheon sessions, Deirdre and Libby would appreciate the chance to meet participants prior to the retreat.
-We will gather on ZOOM ONLY on Sunday December 10th at 5 pm for conversation about what draws you to this topic.
+We will gather on ZOOM on Sunday December 10th at 5 pm for conversation about what draws you to this topic.

 Questions?
 Contact email@example.com.